roadtocode4u/python/syllabus.md

 💻🏆 Leeture 5 : Taking input for multiple values and String operations

-💻🏆 Leeture 6 :Comments, String Functions and Escape Characters
+💻🏆 Leeture 6 : Comments,String Functions and Escape Characters

 ## 🧿 Week 2:

 **9 May to 14 May**

-💻🏆 Leeture 7 : ILists in python
+💻🏆 Leeture 7 : Lists in python

 💻🏆 Leeture 8 :Lists in python